The Promise of Community Policing

 Case Study: Fort Worth, Texas

-Fort Worth’s initiative includes several key features: decentralized Neighborhood Policing Districts; a
+Fort Worth’s initiative includes several key features: decentralized Neighborhood Policing

-causes” of neighborhood problems and to working with community residents; opportunities for citizen
+addressing the “root causes” of neighborhood problems and to working with community

-participation in anti-crime surveillance through a popular Citizen’s-on-Patrol program; opportunities for
+residents; opportunities for citizen participation in anti-crime surveillance through a popular

-citizen input into neighborhood problem-solving through Community Advisory Committees; and, unique
+solving through Community Advisory Committees; and, unique social service programs that

-social service programs that could serve as models for other cities.
+could serve as models for other cities.

 Case Study: Seattle, Washington

-In Seattle, the police department— with considerable public input—coordinated the development of an
+In Seattle, the police department— with considerable public input—coordinated the

-overall program strategy and engaged other organizations to implement pieces of the Comprehensive
+development of an overall program strategy and engaged other organizations to implement

-Communities Program.
-The consortium involved both city agencies and community-based
+pieces of the Comprehensive Communities Program.
+The consortium involved both city

-organizations.
-They received funding for a broad range of projects that meshed easily with the
+agencies and community-based organizations.
+They received funding for a broad range of

-established programs and organizational structures.
-Police used their share of CCP funds to support
+Police used their share of CCP funds to support a training program that featured the

-a training program that featured the problem oriented strategies they planned to adopt, and to launch a
+problem oriented strategies they planned to adopt, and to launch a new citizen advisory

-agencies with whom the police have an expanding relationship.
+whom the police have an expanding relationship.
 These funds extended the scope of

 existing services to support one-time projects and to build organizational infrastructure.
-Both the police
+Both

-resource constraints, or could be terminated without disruption.
+sustainable within existing resource constraints, or could be terminated without disruption.

-Das Konzept der kommunalen Polizeiarbeit in Chicago
+Das Konzept der Kommunalen Polizeiarbeit in Chicago

 Multisite Evaluations in Criminal Justice